Do you want to know how the rich get away with paying little to no taxes, while many others overpay on their taxes?

 Please, please, please keep in mind that there are so many more tax credits out there for you than you can imagine.

-I provided some very general tax credits that I’ve seen work for myself personally and some of my clients, but be sure to check out your State and Local tax credits as well like we discussed.
+We provided some very general tax credits that we’ve seen work for ourselves personally and some of our clients, but be sure to check out your State and Local tax credits as well like we discussed.

 Also, in order to take advantage of these tax credits, make sure that you have your stuff together.